-During our 8 hour hands-on workshop, we’ll start with one light and work our way up to 4 or five.
-We’ll practice on each other and a professional model, talk about modifiers, ratios, and post production, but more importantly, I want everyone to leave understanding why they would use each one, what happens to your look when you adjust the power of each light and what I do to achieve my look & style.
-I have limited these workshops to only three students in Chicago, and 15 students elsewhere (12 in El Paso), because I want to make sure that everyone gets a chance to learn the concepts and put them to use.
+During our intensive hands-on workshop we will start off with one light in the morning and work our way up to four or five lights in the afternoon, while recreating some of my best images and improving new set-ups.
+We’ll practice with a professional model(s), problem solve, talk about modifiers, ratios, and post production.
+But most importantly, I want everyone to leave understanding why they would use each light, what happens to your look when you adjust the power of each light.
+At the and of the day we will go over what I do to achieve my look and style in Capture One.
+I also understand Lightroom so I can help with that too.

 - 9:00am – 9:30am Meet & Greet

 - 9:30am – 10:00am A presentation about my process and philosophy

 - 10:00 – 11:00am One & Two Lights Demonstration and Practice

 - 12:00pm – 4:00pm Hands-on Lighting Setups with model